Side-looking airborne radar

-Side-looking airborne radar (SLAR) is an aircraft- or satellite-mounted imaging radar pointing perpendicular to the direction of flight (hence side-looking).
-A squinted (nonperpendicular) mode is possible also.
+Side-looking airborne radar (SLAR) is an aircraft, or satellite-mounted imaging radar pointing perpendicular to the direction of flight (hence side-looking).
+A squinted (nonperpendicular) mode is also possible.
 SLAR can be fitted with a standard antenna (real aperture radar) or an antenna using synthetic aperture.

 The platform of the radar moves in direction of the x-axis.
 The radar "looks" with the looking angle θ (or so called off-nadir angle).
 The angle α between x-axis and the line of sight (LOS) is called cone angle, the angle φ between the x-axis and the projection of the line of sight to the (x; y)-plane is called azimuth angle.
 Cone- and azimuth angle are related by cosα = cosφ ∙ cosε.
 On the earth surface the wave comes in at the (nominal ellipsoidal) incident angle β with respect to the vertical axis at this point.
 (In some publications the incident angle is denominated to as θi.)
 The antenna illuminates an area, the so-called footprint.
 The direction of the incoming wave relative to the horizontal plane may be measured also.
 This angle γ = 90° − β is called grazing angle.
 The angle θ = ε + 90° is used for a mathematical description in a spherical coordinate system.

 For the approximation of a flat earth – which is usual for airborne radar with short to medium range – the grazing angle and the depression angle can be assumed to be equal γ = ε and the incident angle is β = 180° – θ.
 The so-called LOS-vector is a unit vector $\vec u = (u,v,w)^t$ (in the figures shown as a red arrow) pointing from the antenna to a ground scatterer.
 The variables u, v, w are directional cosines with respect to the x; y; z axes.
 The variable u is u = cosα with α as the azimuth angle between the line of sight and the x-axis (direction of flight).

 Range resolution (across track)

 The range resolution (the ability to separate the pixels of the image perpendicular to the direction of flight) of a SLAR depends on the length of the transmitted pulse.
-At the ground of Earth the range resolution has got an inverse relationship with the depression angle:
+At the ground of Earth the range resolution has an inverse relationship with the depression angle: